ABOUT

 ② Try something new at one of the fun workshops

 Every year, EC presents a unique, eclectic range of workshops.
-The lineup differs each year and can include: ・singing, dancing, and musical instrument workshops led by guest artists from Japan and abroad ・taiko and instrument workshops by Kodo ・workshops sharing Sado Island’s folk performing arts such as Onidaiko (demon deity dance and drumming) and folk dance Ogi Okesa ・Japanese folk performing arts from other regions throughout Japan ・handcraft workshops
+The lineup differs each year and can include: ・singing, dancing, and musical instrument workshops ・taiko and instrument workshops by Kodo ・workshops sharing Sado Island’s folk performing arts such as Onidaiko (demon deity dance and drumming) and folk dance Ogi Okesa ・Japanese folk performing arts from other regions throughout Japan ・handcraft workshops

 ③ Enjoy free entertainment at the Fringe Stage

-At Earth Celebration, the Fringe stage offers a wide range of free performances.
-The stage is set up in a park in Ogi along with food and refreshment stalls, so you can relax outside with great music and tasty treats.
-There are two types of performances on the lineup: Fringe and Special Fringe.
+At Earth Celebration, the Fringe offers a wide range of free performances.
+There will be two Fringe venues this year, Triangle Park and Ayusu Hall, presenting two types of performances: Fringe and Special Fringe.
 Fringe performances are acts selected from general applications, while Special Fringe performances feature artists and groups invited by EC.

 *EC’s Fringe was inspired by the renowned Edinburgh Festival Fringe: the performances staged on the periphery of Edinburgh International Festival in Scotland.
 In Edinburgh, there are numerous performances every year—ticketed and free, by professionals and amateurs—throughout the city during the festival.